Bethe-Sommerfeld Conjecture and Absolutely Continuous Spectrum of Multi-Dimensional Quasi-Periodic Schr\"odinger Operators: Appendices

 \subsection{Appendix 1}

 Here, we formulate a useful abstract perturbation type lemma.
-It has appeared in various shapes and forms many times before and can be considered as "folk knowledge".
-We state it in the most convenient for us setting and using notation close to the one used in this paper.
+It has appeared in various shapes and forms many times before and can be considered as "folk knowledge". {\newred Loosely speaking, this Lemma states that if we have an operator on a lattice, we know how to estimate the resolvent of this operator restricted to smaller cubes, and the distances between these cubes are sufficiently large (compared to the estimates of corresponding resolvents), then we can estimate the resolvent of the operator (in entire space or restricted to a much bigger cube). } We state it in the most convenient for us setting and using notation close to the one used in this paper.
 The proof is based on the arguments from the proof of Theorem~\ref{Thm2} with the use of the multiple resolvent identity.
 We need one definition before we formulate this theorem.
 Suppose, $K\subset\Z^l$ is an extended cube with centre $a$ and radius $r$ (recall that this means that $\Omega(a,r)\subset K\subset \Omega(a,2r)$).
 By $int(K)$ we denote the ball $\Omega(a,r/2)$.
 Of course, since $a$ and $r$ are not uniquely defined by $K$, $int(K)$ is also not uniquely defined.
 Note that the $\Z$-distance from $int(K)$ to $\Z^l\setminus K$ is at least $r/2$.

 \bel Let $H=H_0+V$ be a self-adjoint operator acting on $l^2(\Z^l)$ with diagonal $H_0$ (i.e. $(H_0)_{\bn\bn'}=0$ if $\bn\ne\bn'$) and $V$ has range $Q$ (i.e. $V_{\bn\bn'}\ne 0$ only if $0<|\bn-\bn'|<Q$) and is bounded.
 Let $z\in\C$ be any complex number.